 Greg Go of Wisebread has a hack that can keep you from upgrading your computer and save you a ton of money.
 Before buying a new computer, consider upgrading the RAM instead.

-Upgrading RAM will give you most the speed benefits of a new computer at 10 percent of the cost.
+Upgrading RAM will give you most of the speed benefits of a new computer at 10 percent of the cost.
 It’s easy.
-If you can snap two pieces of LEGO together, you can upgrade your RAM.
+If you can snap two pieces of LEGOs together, you can upgrade your RAM.

 Use this simple scanning tool to figure out what RAM you need.
 I’ve personally used this tool to upgrade the RAM in my wife’s Mac Mini and it worked perfectly.

 I’ve never had the latest and greatest cell phone.
 Instead, I stay at least one generation behind the newest generation of cell phones.
 This keeps my device cost low and I still get a huge upgrade over my last phone.